-Our swimming sessions are open to any trans/non-binary/gender-questioning people of all fitness levels.
+Our swimming sessions are open to any trans, non-binary and gender-questioning people of all fitness levels.
 There's a relaxed atmosphere with no pressure to push yourself more than you want to, our focus is on meeting new people and having fun.

 WHAT TO EXPECT AT THE POOL

 A member of the Trans Active committee (usually wearing an orange lanyard) will be present in the foyer to sign people in.
 They will usually wait around until about 12.05 for any latecomers, but if you arrive later than that we can sign you in after the session.
 You can ask the pool staff if you're not sure where to go.